jondkelley/graphite-plugin-agent/README.rst

 Troubleshooting
 ---------------
-- If the installation does not install the ``newrelic-plugin-agent`` application in ``/usr/bin`` then it is likely that ``setuptools`` or ``distribute`` is not up to date.
+- If the installation does not install the ``graphite-plugin-agent`` application in ``/usr/bin`` then it is likely that ``setuptools`` or ``distribute`` is not up to date.
 The following commands can be run to install ``distribute`` and ``pip`` for installing the application:

 ::

     $ curl http://python-distribute.org/distribute_setup.py | python
     $ curl https://raw.github.com/pypa/pip/master/contrib/get-pip.py | python

-- If the application installs but doesn't seem to be submitting status, check the logfile which at ``/tmp/newrelic-plugin-agent.log`` if the default example logging configuration is used.
+- If the application installs but doesn't seem to be submitting status, check the logfile which at ``/tmp/graphite-plugin-agent.log`` if the default example logging configuration is used.
-- If the agent starts but dies shortly after ensure that ``/var/log/newrelic`` and ``/var/run/newrelic`` are writable by the same user specified in the daemon section of the configuration file.
+- If the agent starts but dies shortly after ensure that ``/var/log/graphite`` and ``/var/run/graphite`` are writable by the same user specified in the daemon section of the configuration file.
-- If the agent has died and won't restart, remove any files found in ``/var/run/newrelic/``
+- If the agent has died and won't restart, remove any files found in ``/var/run/graphite/``
 - If using the Apache HTTP plugin and your stats are blank, ensure the ExtendedStatus directive is on.